Have you ever wondered who specializes in treating physical disorders of the nervous system?

 A neurologist is a medical doctor who specializes in treating nervous system disorders.

-If you are experiencing symptoms like headaches, seizures, or numbness and tingling in your limbs, a neurologist may be able to help.
+If you are experiencing symptoms like headaches, seizures, or numbness and tingling in your limbs, a neurologist can help.
 They can perform diagnostic tests and work with you to develop a treatment plan addressing your needs.
 Neurologists often work closely with other medical professionals like primary care physicians and physical therapists to provide comprehensive care.
+You might find The American Academy of Neurology helpful for more information about neurological disorders.

 What Conditions Does a Neurologist Treat?